-When Myriad Engineering wanted better control of its pricing and production process, the precision small-parts machining company chose Abel® ERP to integrate – with real-time visibility – all the critical information it needed to stay competitive
+When Myriad Engineering wanted better control of its pricing and production process, the precision small-parts machining company chose Abel® to integrate – with real-time visibility – all the critical information it needed to stay competitive.

 Managing Director Mark Wilson knows Myriad Engineering owes its success to three things: precision, pricing and performance.
 Since it began operations in Wellington more than 40 years ago, Myriad Engineering has manufactured more than 10 million components for industries ranging from marine, transport and agriculture to construction and commercial furniture.